Déclaration de transparence relative à l'esclavage moderne

 Évaluation des risques

 We recognize that there are elevated risks of modern slavery in certain countries, factories, and product categories.
 Therefore, IPS conducts continuous risk assessments of all countries, suppliers and factories to prevent involvement in high-risk business ventures.
 We use resources such as the U.S. State Department's Trafficking in Persons report, the U.S. Department of Labor's reports, and third-party open and closed source information on international child labor and forced labor to determine countries and product categories with heightened risks of human trafficking and forced labor.
-We utilize a commercial risk intelligence platform built to provide worldwide visibility into the relationships between businesses and individuals.
-Through this platform, we can mitigate the risks of partnering with sanctioned or prohibited entities.
+We utilize commercial risk intelligence platforms built to provide worldwide visibility into the relationships between businesses and individuals.
+Through these platforms, we can mitigate the risks of partnering with sanctioned or prohibited entities.

 Le système en ligne qu'utilise IPS pour gérer le Programme de conformité sociale de VS&Co permet à nos fournisseurs, vérificateurs et employés d'accéder à tout moment à des renseignements essentiels comme les politiques, les instruments d'orientation, les informations sur les fournisseurs et les usines, les rapports de vérifications, les plans d'action corrective et l'état d'avancement des mesures correctives.